 The chipmaker has developed an advanced gaming device - and consumers can purchase it based on several different branding of its partners

 Some companies specialize in computer production and assembly based on engineering and development of others and some companies specialize in computer engineering and development for other companies, who will be responsible for branding and selling - and now Intel can be seen as an example of the second school, quite surprisingly.

 Much of the modern gaming device is based on a familiar combination of Intel's main processors and home video cards NVIDIA, Although growth in the popularity of mobile-based processors can be identified AMD And even devices that include Red Camp processors and graphics cards - and it seems Intel Would like to remind the manufacturers of the potential that exists with them.

-The elaborate mobile will offer up to 2 terabytes of fast NVMe storage, up to 32GB of memory DDR4 2,666MHz base speed, connectivity Wi-Fi 802.11ax Double channel, mechanical keyboard with illumination RGB And a display panel in IPS technology, FullHD resolution and refresh rate of up to 144 Hz.
+The elaborate mobile will offer up to 2 terabytes of fast NVMe storage, up to 32GB of memory DDR4 2,666MHz base speed, connectivity Wi-Fi 802.11ax Double channel, mechanical keyboard with illumination RGB And a technology display panel IPS, At FullHD resolution and up to 144 Hz refresh rate.

 The first three marketers of the interesting piece will be American Maingear and Eluktronics as well as German Schenker, under various brand names and a statement of joint development of the platform together with Intel.
 The prices?
 They will start from 1,500 dollars (not including VAT) for an Intel 660p drive with 512GB volume, memory DDR4 Of 16GB and GTX 1660 Ti card.